 - Awards can be a little expensive, due to BA charging high fuel surcharges and carrier-imposed fees

-Along With Delta, Air France and KLM members of the SkyTeam Alliance and have a combined loyalty program Flying Blue.
+Along With Delta, Air France and KLM members of the SkyTeam Alliance and have a combined international frequent flyer program called Flying Blue.
 The program offers a host of perks and benefits, and if you regularly travel to Europe and further afield, it can produce some great value.

-- Flying Blue is a transfer partner for every major Credit card points currency around.
-Points earned from the Chase Sapphire Preferred Card, Chase Sapphire Reserve Card, The Marriott Bonvoy Boundless™ Credit Card, can be transferred over to Flying Blue.
-You can also transfer Citi ThankYou Points and Capitol One venture Miles to Flying Blue Miles
+- Flying Blue is a transfer partner for every major credit card.
+Points earned from the Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, Marriott Bonvoy Boundless™ Credit Card, can be transferred over to Flying Blue.
+You can also transfer Citi ThankYou Points and Capital One Venture Miles to Flying Blue Miles

-- Earning top-tier elite status is virtually impossible and would require a significant number (more than 10) of transatlantic flights in First Class; more than 10 in total
+- Earning top-tier elite status is virtually impossible and would require a significant number of transatlantic flights in First Class; more than 10 in total

 - Revenue-based earning means the miles earned on long-haul premium cabin trips is less than impressive

-A little-known program Egypt Air Plus can be highly lucrative if you are chasing Star alliance gold status (which would allow you access to United lounges when flying domestically) and regularly travel as a family.
+A little-known overseas frequent flyer program, Egypt Air Plus, can be highly lucrative if you are chasing Star Alliance gold status (which would allow you access to United lounges when flying domestically) and regularly travel as a family.

 Advantages of Egypt Air Plus

-- No requirement to complete any Egypt Air segments to qualify for Elite status.
-You can hold Elite status for years without ever flying with the airlines
+- No requirement to complete any Egyptair segments to qualify for Elite status.
+You can hold Elite status for years without ever flying with the airline.

-- Elite Status is valid for two years making both easy to achieve and maintain.
-If you hit the requirements for status in one year, you can then credit your flights over the next 2 years towards another program.
+- Elite status is valid for two years, making it both easy to achieve and to maintain.
+If you hit the requirements for status in one year, you can then credit your flights over the next two years towards another program.

 - Relatively generous earning rates when flying with partner airlines in premium cabins.

-While it is always easy to look at Frequent Flying programs based in your country or nearby, you need to be aware that there are significant options around the world.
+While it is always easy to look at loyalty programs based in your country or nearby, you need to be aware that there are beneficial options for international frequent flyer programs too.
 Any wise traveler looking to maximize their travel rewards is always best served being a member of several programs and maximizing the value from each one as needed.